-Only a few square blocks in size, the historic plaza area also is cobblestoned, surrounded by houses in the typical pastel colors with wrought-iron grilles covering doors and windows.
+Only a few square blocks in size, the historic plaza area is also cobblestoned, surrounded by houses in the typical pastel colors with wrought-iron grilles covering doors and windows.

 Colonial-era buildings such as the Santísima Trinidad Cathedral, Holy Trinidad Cathedral, and Convento de San Francisco are also around the Plaza Mayor, as well as the Municipal History Museum.

-Apart from the main square, you can get a little happily lost in the streets of Trinidad, they all look a bit similar at first glance.
+Apart from the main square, you can get a little happily lost in the streets of Trinidad; they all look a bit similar at first glance.

 In addition to experiencing the historic city center and the white sands of Playa Ancon, Trinidad has a lot of other fun activities and worthwhile sights to offer the exploring traveler!

-When visiting you could start by spending a few hours just walking around in the historic streets of the city before you become a goal-oriented tourist.
+When visiting, you could start by spending a few hours just walking around in the historic streets of the city before you become a goal-oriented tourist.

 Take in the ambiance and vibe, and study all the details in architecture and art!